Minecraft Console ClientMinecraft Console Client

 Tip

-If you're asked to press Y/N during the update/upgrade command process, just enter Y and press Enter
+If you are asked to press Y/N during the update or upgrade step, enter Y and press Enter.

 Tip

-Now every time you open Termux after it has been closed, in order to access Ubuntu you have to use this command
+Every time you open Termux after it has been closed, run this command to get back into Ubuntu.

 apt update -y && apt upgrade -y